Dave-McCraw/emon-repo/README.md

     git commit -a -m "Add emoncms 8.0.9" git push origin master

-Finally, submit pull requests on the `Dave-McCraw/emon-repo` and `Dave-McCraw/pkg-emoncms` repositories so I can get your changes and update the actual repo on Amazon S3...
+Finally, submit pull requests on the `Dave-McCraw/emon-repo` and `Dave-McCraw/pkg-emoncms` repositories so I can get your changes and update the actual repo on Amazon S3:

+    s3cmd --verbose --acl-public --exclude '.git/*' --delete-removed  sync emon-repo/ s3://emon-repo

+... but in order for you to do that, you'd need my s3cmd configuration and keys...
+I'll take it from the pull request and upload on your behalf :)

 Phew! :rocket: